 Reasons for the transactions: WXAT Shanghai has historically procured certain raw materials and equipment for its biologics business unit.
-After the WASH BU Acquisition, Shanghai Biologics continued the procurement arrangement in order to enjoy cost efficiencies as well as the logistics and warehousing services provided by WXAT Shanghai.
-As such, we believe continuing to procure raw materials and equipment from WXAT Shanghai is beneficial to us.
+After the WASH BU Acquisition, Shanghai Biologics continued the procurement arrangement in order to enjoy cost efficiency while benefiting from the ancillary logistics and warehousing services provided by WXAT Shanghai.
+As such, we believe that continuing to procure raw materials and equipment from WXAT Shanghai is beneficial to us.

-Major terms: We entered into a procurement service framework agreement ("Procurement Service Framework Agreement") with WXAT Shanghai on [●], 2017, pursuant to which Shanghai Biologics will procure certain raw material and equipment and ancillary logistics and warehousing services from WXAT Shanghai.
+Major terms: We entered into a procurement service framework agreement ("Procurement Service Framework Agreement") with WXAT Shanghai on May 17, 2017, pursuant to which Shanghai Biologics will procure certain raw material and equipment and ancillary logistics and warehousing services from WXAT Shanghai.
 The major terms of the Procurement Service Framework Agreement are as follows: